Laurens County License Hearing Guide

 What It Is

-• Separate from Criminal Court: The ALR hearing is entirely separate from your criminal DUI case.
+• Separate from Criminal Court: The ALR hearing is a civil proceeding that is separate and distinct from your criminal DUI case.
 The outcome of the ALR hearing does not necessarily determine the outcome of your criminal case, and vice versa.

-• Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DDS has sufficient evidence to suspend your license based on the circumstances of your arrest.
+• Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Georgia Department of Driver Services (DDS) has sufficient evidence to suspend your driver's license.

 How to Prepare